-- If needed, introduce yourself to the person being assessed. - Provide background that you are member of the Ergonomics Assessment Team.

-- Outline the objectives of the assessment: - Understand pertinent ergonomics related issues that the person is experiencing. - Will go through a step-by-step ergonomics assessment to determine ergonomics issues. - As feasible, will "fix" whatever is possible at the time of the assessment. - o In some cases, may need to obtain additional assist with equipment modifications or changes. - Indicate follow-up will be available as needed regarding recommendations. - O Discuss you may take pictures and obtain permission as needed. - Tell them you will take a set of measurements as part of the assessment. - Let them know the bottom line objective is to assist them to take full advantage of the ergonomics furniture, equipment and work processes in their workstation. - Ask them if they have any questions as you get started with the assessment.
+- If needed, introduce yourself to the person being assessed. - Provide background that you are member of the Ergonomics Assessment Team. - If the person is seated, obtain a chair so you can sit with them as you conduct the interview and assessment. - Outline the objectives of the assessment: - Understand pertinent ergonomics related issues that the person is experiencing. - Will go through a step-by-step ergonomics assessment to determine ergonomics issues. - O As feasible, will "fix" whatever is possible at the time of the assessment. - In some cases, may need to obtain additional assist with equipment modifications or changes. - Indicate follow-up will be available as needed regarding recommendations. - O Discuss you may take pictures and obtain permission as needed. - Tell them you will take a set of measurements as part of the assessment. - Let them know the bottom line objective is to assist them to take full advantage of the ergonomics furniture, equipment and work processes in their workstation. - Ask them if they have any questions as you get started with the assessment.